brennanbutler01/cs6750-hci/week-5/mackenzie-ch2.md

 Part of the somatosensory system - sensory receptors for touch, temperature, pain and position.

 ### Smell (olfaction) and Taste (gustation)

+Not used too often in HCI...

+### Other Senses

+Senses of urgency, common sense, musical, and moral sense play roles in HCI.

+## Responders

+Movement by humans ton control the world around them.

+### Limbs Movement

+Movement of limbs is coupled with somatosensory system - proprioception as the coordination of limb movement and position.

+### Voice

+Through speaking, move voice by moving vocal chords.

+NVVI - Non Verbal Voice Interaction

+### Eyes

+Eye as both responder and sensor.
+Use __soft controls__ to control virtual or graphical controls that appear on the system's display.
+Need some eye tracking.

+Can use eye typing to select keys on an on-screen keyboard using eyes.

+## Brain
+Most complex biological structure in the brain.
+Connects sensors (inputs) and responders (outputs).

+### Perception
+First stage of processing.
+Receive signals from as input from environment.

+Associations nad meanings happen here.

+Perception studied in psycho-physics - examining relationship between human perception and physical phenomena.

+Measure the just noticeable difference (JND) in stimulus and see how it is perceived different.

+Perception and ambiguity - human ability to develop multiple interpretations of the same sensory input.

+Illusions of visual and other stimuli.
+Phantom limbs after amputation.

+### Cognition
+Human process of conscious thinking.
+Hard to study since it is inside of the brain.

+### Memory
+Information storage, retainment, recall.

+Long term memory - experiences from days or decades ago.

+Memory, like a computer, is split into a declarative/explicit information about events in time/objects in external world, and an implicit/procedural area that stores information about how to use objects and do things.

+Within the long-term memory, there is an area for short-term memory and working-memory.

+Working-memory: immediately available for access, but is small (only about 7 units).

+## Language
+Language is available to most humans.
+Speech without effort.
+Writing is more recent.

+Study language through corpus of text created.

+### Redundancy in Language
+reduce redundancy for better understanding, but humans are good at filling in the gaps in native language.
+We use what we inherently know.

+### Entropy in Language
+Entropy is uncertainty about forthcoming letters, words, phrases, ideas.

+## Human Performance
+Human Performance happens when sensors, brain, responders all work together to achieve a goal.
+Have to consider the speed-accuracy trade-off.
+As we do things faster, we lose accuracy.
+Doing things slower increases accuracy.

+### Reaction Time

+Human performance is manifested in simple reaction time - the delay between the occurrence of a stimulus and the initiation of a response.

+Do physical matching, name matching (change appearance), class matching (both letters or both digits) and choice reaction (n stimuli - 1:1 correspondence between stimuli and response)

+### Visual Search
+Visual search - scan collection if items to find the one that is desired.

+### Attention
+Human ability to remember and to attend is limited.
+Attention is the human property that occurs when a person who is attending to one thing cannot attend to another.

+Two themes:
+1. Divided Attention - process of concentration on and doing more than one task a time.
+2. Selected attention - focused.
+Doing one task and excluding others.

+### Human Error
+Does the environment impact?

+Are the errors due to human error or design induced?